-Everyone chooses a superhero and uses their super power to help them win the game, however one member of the group plays the Joker role who has his own simple rules to stop the heroes and escape- winning the game for himself.
+Our family is big into superheroes and when I spotted a game all about Batman and his friends trying to defeat one villain- I had to grab it!
+This game is hilarious and my kids and our adult family enjoy playing this with the kids.
+Everyone chooses a superhero and uses their superpower to help them win the game, however one member of the group plays the Joker role who has his own simple rules to stop the heroes and escape- winning the game for himself.
 Our competitive family loves playing this game while taking on the role of hero and villain quite seriously.
 Ages: All

 Playing games with the kids is fun and all, but don’t forget the adults!
 When we have our kids settled for the night in bed, or when the kids are distracted with popcorn and a movie we pull out these big-kid games…

 This is a face-paced game that requires music (as a timer) and quick thinking.
 Each member rolls the dice as fast as possible creating the correct combinations to open rooms, collect treasure and most importantly- escape the cursed temple with your treasure.
 This is a fun game our kids have played with us- my eight-year-old- does not enjoy the fast-paced music.
 But this game is defiantly more fun to strategically play with adults.
 Ages: 7 and Up